Yorktown (The World Turned Upside Down): Performances

+Certifications

 "Immigrants (We Get the Job Done)"

 A rap song inspired by and sampling from "Yorktown" was recorded for The Hamilton Mixtape.
 The song took inspiration from the line shared between Hamilton and Lafayette—"Immigrants—we get the job done".
-It was performed by K'naan, Snow Tha Product, Riz MC (Riz Ahmed) and Residente.
+It was performed by K'naan, Snow tha Product, Riz MC (Riz Ahmed) and Residente.
 Miranda selected those performers as they represent all corners of the world, in line with the song's message.
 It also incorporates Washington's line from the original—"Not yet", which Miranda said meant that America has yet to achieve full freedom as a society.

 Slate.com considered the new take on the song to be the best on the mixtape.

 A music video was released in June 2017.
 The song was nominated for "Best Fight Against the System" at the 2017 MTV Video Music Awards and shared the win with the other five nominees.

 The song peaked at number 22 on the Rap Digital Song Sales chart.